stakecorn-labs/architecture/README.md

 ### Optional: AVS Runs the Relayer.

-The AVS can run an EVM<>IBC Relayer to skip Axelar and directly interact with THORChain.
-This allows to skip opting in to Axelar's security model.
+The AVS can run an EVM<>IBC Relayer to skip Axelar and directly interact with THORChain for simplicity.

+The AVS gateway contract would hold the yield tokens forever, and the IBC Channel would mint them to forward to THORChain.

 ## Hodly WASM Contracts

+### IBC Swap to TOR
-Hodly receives the IBC payload and executes a [Swap](https://github.com/Team-Kujira/kujira-rs/blob/master/packages/kujira-fin/src/execute.rs)
+Hodly receives the IBC payload and executes a [Swap](https://github.com/Team-Kujira/kujira-rs/blob/master/packages/kujira-fin/src/execute.rs) to THORChain's TOR stablecoin.

 ```
 ExecuteMsg